pcmihnea/HA_GMC500/README.md

 User configuration is not necessary, as [MQTT auto-discovery](https://www.home-assistant.io/docs/mqtt/discovery/) is implemented.

 # Who/where/when?
-All the reverse-engineering, development, integration, and documentation efforts are based on the latest software and hardware versions available at the time of writing (May 2023), and licensed under the GNU General Public License v3.0.
+All the reverse-engineering, development, integration, and documentation efforts are based on the latest software and hardware versions available at the time of writing (June 2024), and licensed under the GNU General Public License v3.0.